BDC Hamburger Icon

 Did You Know?Did you know

-Some CMMS have capabilities for tracking shipments, managing purchase orders and monitoring stock/inventory levels.
+Some CMMS can track shipments, manage purchase orders and monitor stock/inventory levels.

 It is easy for warehouse managers to overlook receiving for picking and shipping KPIs.
 However, improperly designed and poorly run receiving areas have a damaging impact across the warehouse.